the-laurel/demos/README.md

 For tech support you can ask a question on
 - Mythos Discord, #support channel: https://discord.gg/DQn3f4yu
-- ask Loredana directly at the hackathon, if you see her

-If you want to build your hackathon project on our chains, let us know: in case you need additional features or fixes for the chains or smart contracts, we might be able to solve it during the hackathon if you tell us early.

 Mythos, Ethos and Logos are Cosmos-EVM cutting-edge chains [based on Ethermint](https://github.com/evmos/ethermint) (and therefore Evmos-compatible) that host live, publicly verifiable prototypes of our work at The Laurel Project https://laurel.provable.dev.